vmurin/react-native-azure-auth/README.md

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
+Please take a little time and use search functionality of the issue tracker before posting a new issue, you can find some usefull infos in already closed issues.
+Please also do not report security vulnerabilities on the public GitHub issue tracker.

 ## Author